 Cross-Platform Opportunities

 The Super Bowl is one of the few events simultaneously priced across sportsbooks, prediction markets, and event contract platforms.
-This creates cross-platform arbitrage and value opportunities that do not exist for regular-season games.
+This creates cross-platform value that does not exist for regular-season games.

 Sportsbook vs. Prediction Market Pricing

-Consider the Super Bowl moneyline on DraftKings versus the “Super Bowl Winner” contract on Polymarket.
-Both represent the same binary outcome, but they are priced by different mechanisms (bookmaker model vs. market-set CLOB) and attract different participant pools (sports bettors vs. crypto-native traders).
+The Super Bowl moneyline on DraftKings versus the “Super Bowl Winner” contract on Polymarket represents the same binary outcome, but priced by different mechanisms (bookmaker model vs. market-set CLOB) and attracting different participant pools (sports bettors vs. crypto-native traders).

 Historical analysis shows that sportsbook and prediction market implied probabilities for the Super Bowl winner can diverge by 2-5%.
-When they do, one venue is offering better value, and when the divergence is large enough, a risk-free cross-platform arbitrage is possible.
+When the divergence is large enough, a risk-free cross-platform arbitrage is possible.

 1. Pull sportsbook moneyline implied probabilities from The Odds API.